openmindculture/bookstack-reading-list-app/README.md

   - `git commit`
   - test in `develop` branch
   - merge into main branch triggers production deploy to Netlify
+  - no other pushes or merges should trigger any Netlify action

 ## Requirements, Description, Acceptance Criteria